 - Cleopatra VII Philopator begins a 21-year reign as the last pharaoh of the Ptolemaic Dynasty (Egypt).

 - Julius Caesar crushes the revolt of the Celtic Gauls, led by Vercingetorix (France).

 - The founding of the Three Kingdoms of Korea: Koguryo, Silla and Pakche (Korea).

 - The Romans build the aqueduct of Segovia (Spain).

 - The Battersea Shield, a bronze sheet with La Tène style decorations that covered a wooden shield, is made by the Celts (UK).

 - Lucretius publishes his Latin philosophical poem, On the Nature of Things (Italy).

-- Julius Caesar crosses the Rubicon, starting a Roman civil war (Italy)
+- Julius Caesar and his army defy Rome and cross the Rubicon, starting a Roman civil war (Italy)

 - Julius Caesar defeats Pompey the Great at the Battle of Pharsalus (Greece).

 - Julius Caesar defeats Pompey’s sons at the Battle of Munda, ending the civil war (Spain).